GitauHarrison/notes/load_multiple_users.md

-# Load Multiple Users in a Flask Application
+# Load Users in Different Database Tables in a Flask Application

 Imagine you have a database table of students and another database table of teachers.
 Let us imagine again that the application we are interested in building should be able to load all the students and all the teachers, separately.
 How do you go about it?